jingwenshi-novae/Coding-Samples/LaTeX/READMD.md

-Regression result into LaTeX table.
+Regression result into LaTeX table: stata code and